Know the 16 players who qualified for the upcoming Masters Tour and Battlegrounds Lobby Legends Hearthstone Esports events.

-Hearthstone Esports hasn't yet made an official announcement on who the players invited.
-However, since ladder finishes are public information, D0nkey created a tracking page for players and fans to follow.
+The second qualification season for the year is over now, and while Hearthstone Esports hasn't yet made an official announcement on who the players invited, we have reliable info on who made it.
+Since ladder finishes are public information, D0nkey created a tracking page for players and fans to follow.
 Given D0nkey's history and reputation within the Hearthstone esports community, I'd say that everyone can trust his info.

-These are the players who qualified for the upcoming Hearthstone Esports Fall Masters Tour Championship:
+These are the players who qualified for the upcoming Hearthstone Esports Summer Masters Tour Championship:

-*Participated in the Masters Tour Spring or Summer Seasonal Championship
+*Participated in the Masters Tour Spring Seasonal Championship

 You can check out the full ranking on D0nkey's webpage.